leanEthereum/leanSig/README.md

 ## Deviations from the [original paper](https://eprint.iacr.org/2025/055.pdf)

-- use of 'overwrite' sponge, instead of 'addition' / 'xor' sponge.
+- use of 'overwrite' sponge, instead of 'addition' / 'xor' sponge, when hashing the WOTS pubkey.
+Motivation: zkVM friendliness (saving some cycles).
+Same security level.

 ## License